apache/openwhisk/ansible/README.md

 **Caveat:** All Ansible commands are meant to be executed from the `ansible` directory.
 This is important because that's where `ansible.cfg` is located which contains generic settings that are needed for the remaining steps.

-In all instructions, replace `<environment>` with your target environment. e.g. `docker-machine`if you want to deploy using a local docker-machine setup.
+In all instructions, replace `<environment>` with your target environment.
+The default environment is `local` which works for Ubuntu and
-By default, if you omit the `-i` parameter, the `local` environment will be used.
-If using Docker for Mac use the `local` environment.
+Docker for Mac.
+To use the default environment, you may omit the `-i` parameter entirely.
+For older Mac installation using Docker Machine, use `-i environments/docker-machine`.

 In all instructions, replace `<openwhisk_home>` with the base directory of your OpenWhisk source tree. e.g. `openwhisk`